The equivalence between rational G-sheaves and rational G-Mackey functors for profinite G: Consequences

 Just as non-equivariantly, one can make constant sheaves and skyscraper sheaves.
 We leave the details to the second author's thesis \cite{sugruethesis} and the forthcoming paper by the authors \cite{BSsheaves}.
 The stalks of the constant sheaf at a $\bQ$-module $B$ are all isomorphic to $B$.
 The sections are as for the non-equivariant constant sheaf.

 \begin{example} The Burnside ring Mackey functor corresponds to the constant Weyl-$G$-Sheaf at $\bQ$.
-The constant sheaf at $B$ corresponds to the Mackey functor $\burnsidering \otimes B$. \end{example}
+The constant sheaf at a $\bQ$-module $B$ corresponds to the Mackey functor $\burnsidering \otimes B$. \end{example}

 For an equivariant skyscraper sheaf, one picks a closed subgroup $K$ of $G$ and a discrete $W_G K$-module $C$.
-The stalk at $K$ is $C$, the stalk at $gKg^{-1}$ is $gC$ (with the expected $gKg^{-1}$-action), all other stalks are zero.
+The stalk at $K$ is $C$, for $g \in G$, the stalk at $gKg^{-1}$ is $gC$ (with the expected $gKg^{-1}$-action), all other stalks are zero.
 The sections of this sheaf over $U$ are given by a direct sum of copies of $gB$, with one copy for each $gKg^{-1} \in U$, where the sums runs over $G/K$.

-\begin{example} We can describe the Mackey functor $M$ that corresponds to the skyscraper sheaf $\sky_K(C)$ at $K$ built from a discrete $W_G K$-module $C$.
-At an open subgroup $H$, the Mackey functor takes value the $H$-fixed points of $M(H)$, that is, the $H$-fixed points of $\sky_K(C)(\sub H)$
+\begin{example} For $K$ a closed subgroup of $G$, we can describe the Mackey functor $M$ that corresponds to the skyscraper sheaf $\sky_K(C)$ built from a discrete $W_G K$-module $C$.
+At an open subgroup $H$, $M(H)$ is the $H$-fixed points of $\sky_K(C)(\sub H)$.
+When $K$ is open, there are only finitely many distinct conjugates of $K$, hence we can express $M(H)$ as a finite direct sum indexed by the distinct conjugates $gKg^{-1}$ of $K$ that are subgroups of $H$

-If $K$ is the trivial group, then the Mackey functor $M$ corresponding to $\sky_{\{ e\}}(C)$ is the fixed point Mackey functor, see Example \ref{ex:fixpointmackey}, of the discrete $G$-module $C$.
+If $K$ is the trivial group, then the Mackey functor $M_C$ corresponding to $\sky_{\{ e\}}(C)$ is the fixed point Mackey functor, see Example \ref{ex:fixpointmackey}, of the discrete $G$-module $C$.

 It can be illuminating to perform the reverse calculation.
-The fixed point Mackey functor $M$ is cohomological, so when we calculate the stalk at some closed subgroup $K$, we can simplify the idempotents substantially.
-We see that as a self-map of $M(NK)$,
+The fixed point Mackey functor $M_C$ is cohomological, that is, restriction followed by induction is multiplication by the subgroup index